JohnsonDylan/MassQLab/setup_guide.md

 If you get an error, Python may not be installed or not added to your system path.

-### 3. Install virtualenv
+### 3. Use virtualenv OR conda environemnt
+#### 3.A.
+Create and Activate a Virtual Environment

+Ensure virtualenv is installed
 ```bash
 pip install virtualenv
 ```

-### 4. Create and Activate the Virtual Environment

-Navigate to the project directory if needed:
+Navigate to the project directory:

 ```bash
 cd path\to\MassQLab
 ```

-Create and activate the environment:
+Create and activate the virtual environment:

 ```bash
 py -3.9 -m venv env